Comprehensive and Effective Wood Dust Extraction Solutions...

 HSE's EH44: Dust in the Workplace guidance states that: "Removing the dust by effective LEV should always be given priority" and that, "PPE should only be considered as a control measure as a last resort."

-In May 2019, the Health and Safety Executive (HSE) updated their COSHH Essential Guidance Sheets for woodworking industries.
-HSE fragmented their guidance sheets to give business owners and QHSE managers clearer advice and guidance on how to protect staff in the workplace and saw the woodworking sector split via different sawing methods.
+In May 2019, the Health and Safety Executive (HSE) updated their COSHH Essential Guidance Sheets for woodworking dust extraction.
+HSE fragmented their guidance sheets to give business owners and QHSE managers clearer advice and guidance on how to protect staff in the workplace and saw the sector split via different sawing methods.

 These methods included bandsaw, circular bench saws, cross-cut saws, vertical spindle moulders, overhead and CNC routers, handheld sanding machines, wall saw, surface planer, fixed sanding machines (narrow belt), fixed sanding machine (disc), fixed sanding machines (drum/bobbin), chop saw and; suction hose attachment for cleaning.